TUB-DVG/wissen-digital-ewb/02_work_doc/06_sphinx/source/loadProfiles.md

 ## Framework

 The load profiles are written in dash, where the graph is generated and integrated into the frontend with an iframe.
-Detailed Descriptions is given in: [02_work_doc\06_sphinx\source\plotlyApps.md]
+Detailed Descriptions is given in: [Plotly Apps](./plotlyApps.md)

 Factors and the Test Reference Year (TRY) are stored using csv.
 The data is loaded, and with user input turned into a plotly dash graph.Real weather data is obtained from Deutscher Wetterdienst using the wetterdienst Library.